 After determining the shape of your head, the next step is to measure its size.
 When measuring your head’s size, place the tape measure at the middle of your forehead.
 Ideally, the tape measure should rest slightly above your eyebrows.

-Reminder, what you have got as a head circumference, the head size for helmet would be one inch bigger than that.
-Say, your head circumference is 19” and so your helmet size should be 20”.
+Tip: Reminder, what you have got as a head circumference, the head size for the helmet would be one inch bigger than that.
+Say, your head circumference is 19”, and so your helmet size should be 20”.

 3. Compare with the manufacturer’s size chart

-The following is a chart to use an example you determine the right adult ATV helmet to invest in:
+The following is a chart to use as an example for you to determine the right adult ATV helmet to invest in:

 Small21.5-22.554.6-57